ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

 ## Setting up your key management service and keys
 {: #kms-prereqs}

-To import an encrypted custom image to {{site.data.keyword.vpc_short}}, you need a key management service provisioned.
+To import an encrypted custom image to {{site.data.keyword.vpc_short}}, you need a key management service.
 You also need a customer root key (CRK) and a wrapped data encryption key (WDEK).
-The WDEK is the passphrase that you used to encrypt your image wrapped with your CRK so that your passphrase remains known only to you.
+The WDEK is the passphrase that you used to encrypt your image wrapped with your CRK, so that your passphrase remains known only to you.
 The WDEK is used to access the encrypted image when a virtual server instance that uses the encrypted image is started.

 The following list is a summary of the key management prerequisites:
 * Provision a supported key management service, either [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial) or [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started).